The Hallicrafters S-120

 also be made on small chips of perf-board and mounted with lugs.

-With the radio wired up this way, with the return bus at AC Neutral, unless you touch the AC side of the on/off switch or the rectifier, you can't get a shock off this radio.
+With the radio wired up this way, with the return bus is always at AC Neutral, there is no "leakage" of AC Line voltage to the chassis and unless you touch the AC side of the on/off switch or the B+ side of the rectifier, you can't get a shock off this radio.
 By the way, this radio uses the exact same "isolated return bus" scheme that I independently invented for my S38b radio before I started working on this radio --- great minds think alike, I guess -- even if it takes 50 years.

 Another change I made to the radio was to bypass the original selenium high voltage rectifier with a tiny silicone diode.
 All I did was to simply solder the diode across the selenium's electrodes while making sure I had the polarity correct.
 The voltage drop and internal resistance across the silicone diode is so small, that almost no current flows through the selenium so it is effectively there just to solder parts on to.
 Sure, it really wasn't necessary for me to bypass the selenium rectifier since it was still working, but those things get really hot and they have a reputation for burning out creating a horrible smell and mess.
 Putting a silicone diode across the selenium rectifier puts more voltage across the filter capacitors and on the anodes of the tubes (since there isn't nearly as much internal resistance in a silicone diode as there is in a selenium rectifier), but this voltage is considerably below anything that would damage the tubes or exceed the ratings of the electrolytic capacitors.
 I like having the silicone diode in there because now I don't have to worry about the selenium part overheating and smoking up the place if it should fail.